The Halloween spirit hits USAG-Italy with trunk-or-treat event

 |0

-This work, The Halloween spirit hits USAG-Italy with trunk-or-treat event [Image 3 of 3], by Stefanie Mosley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Halloween spirit hits USAG-Italy with trunk-or-treat event, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT